metal3d/pifpaf/README.md

 It's a limitation of the `tview` library.
 I'm working on it.

-> Some commands need to refreach the screen to display the output, like in `watch`, or for example `top` or `htopt`...
+> Some commands need to refresh the screen to display the output, like in `watch`, or for example `top` or `htopt`...

 At this time, PifPaf does not support this kind of command.
-It' a "log" tool, not a "monitor" tool.
+It's a "log" tool, not a "monitor" tool.
 But I try to find a way to support this kind of command.

 ## Thanks to